goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/doing/data-analysis.md

   - If using coding/programming, follow steps to **ensure your code is reproducible**: use version control, good coding practices, upload to repositories, and have proper procedures in place for updating, overwriting, or collaborating on code.

   - If doing quantitative research, engage in appropriate  **statistical training**  and ensure you understand the statistical tests you are using, and which tests or checks are **suitable to the type of data** you're analysing – this should ideally have been addressed in the “planning” stage of your project.
 If needed, seek out help with analysis from an expert, statistician, or data analysis group.

-- **Avoid questionable research practices such as HARKing and P-hacking** during analysis – this is common and **isn’t always done deliberately**
+- **Avoid questionable research practices such as HARKing and P-hacking** during analysis – this is common and **isn’t always done deliberately**.

 - For quantitative data, consider whether you need to perform any **data checks** before including data in analysis e.g., tests normality, sphericity, homogeneity, or checking for outliers etc. – these should have ideally been planned in any protocols.

 - Understand the importance of  **good data presentation** and consider ways to incorporate these practices: graphic and figure design, types of plots available, slide design.
 Scope out any helpful guides and/or tools that may help you achieve this.
 Ensure your data presentation is accessible, eg. use colour-blind friendly presentation.

 {% include alert.html text="**Are you confident you understand the best ways analyse and present your data?
 Does your experimental design and data analysis help to answer your research question?**" align="center" color="success" %}